 We understand the frustration with trying to find an appointment for a COVID-19 Vaccine.
 The supply at this time is not meeting the demand, but our hope is that this will change soon.
 We have heard many concerns from our community regarding the registration process for signing up for the vaccine.
 As of March 4, 2021, Hunterdon Healthcare is now offering a COVID-19 Vaccination Wait List.

-COVID-19 Vaccination Clinic appointments will be scheduled from the wait list for those who are eligible based on New Jersey vaccination phases – not by when you sign-up.
-As a reminder, vaccine is distributed according to eligibility as per the New Jersey Department of Health and CDC guidelines.
-Vaccination clinics will be scheduled as vaccine becomes available.
+COVID-19 Vaccination Clinic appointments will be scheduled from the waitlist for those who are eligible based on New Jersey vaccination phases – not by when you sign-up.
+As a reminder, the vaccine is distributed according to eligibility as per the New Jersey Department of Health and CDC guidelines.
+Vaccination clinics will be scheduled as the vaccine becomes available.
 Due to COVID-19 vaccine supply limitations, it may be some time until you receive a call or notification to schedule an appointment.
 Please be patient.
 By placing your name on this list you will be contacted when appointments are available and you are eligible.
 There is no benefit in signing up yourself or others more than once.

 When registered, you will receive a confirmation email and weekly status emails.
 If you receive your vaccination at another facility we ask that you remove your name from this list using the cancel link in the weekly status emails.
 This helps us to more quickly contact others who are on the list and would like to schedule appointments.

 To register for Hunterdon Healthcare’s COVID-19 Vaccination Wait List click the following link: https://hunterdoncovidvaccine.org to complete the form.

 How do I place my name on the vaccine waitlist?

 - Go to https://www.hunterdonhealthcare.org/when-can-i-get-the-covid-19-vaccine/ where you will see the link to complete the form.